How did The Minimalist Lifestyle Movement begin?

 Many people are looking to the Minimalist Lifestyle Movement to counter this ever-growing, consumer-driven, fast-paced existence.

-The Minimalist Lifestyle Movement encourages people to be more intentional about what they purchase, own, and consume to better focus on what really matters in life.
+The Minimalist Lifestyle Movement encourages people to be more intentional about what they purchase, own, and consume, so they can focus on what really matters in life.

 We will take a quick look at how the modern Minimalist Lifestyle Movement began and its influence and impact on life as we know it today.

-Today the term Minimalism is being applied to everything.
-From Art, design, products, services, and of course lifestyle.
-It’s used to combat consumerism and bring attention to how much useless stuff we buy and own.
+Today, the term “minimalism “ is applied to everything.
+From Art, design, products, services, and of course, lifestyle.
+It’s used to combat consumerism and raise awareness of how much useless stuff we buy and own.

 We will also define what I believe Minimalism is as a lifestyle and a movement.
 You cannot discuss the origin of Minimalism as a lifestyle without touching on its effect in art, modern design, and architecture

-You can decide what the Minimalist Lifestyle Movement looks like for you or you can adopt someone else definition.
+You can decide what the Minimalist Lifestyle Movement looks like for you, or you can adopt someone else’s definition.
 In reality, Minimalism has taken on a meaning for different people.

 Let’s explore who started the Minimalist Lifestyle Movement and help you decide what it could mean for you.